Well #8 Project Description

 Thanks to large storage reservoirs, Crestview operates all of their pumping equipment during the day when electrical rates are at their lowest.
 Since Crestview does not have sufficient groundwater allocation to meet all of our demands, we take our State imported water from Calleguas during the winter months, and the wells are offline and in stand-by mode.

-Since Well #7’s construction has been delayed, and all indications are that Well #4 is going “dry” in the near future, Crestview is negotiating to have Cal-American Water wheel our Calleguas imported water into Zone #3 to replace the lost production from Well #4.
-The reason for this change is because of the incompatibility of blending well water and imported water due to differences in disinfection chemistry.
+Since Well #7’s construction has been delayed, and all indications are that Well #4 is going “dry” in the near future, Crestview attempted to negotiate with Cal-American Water to wheel our Calleguas imported water into Zone #3 to replace the lost production from Well #4.
+Cal-American water rejected our request due to insufficient capacity to meet our normal water supply demands.

-Assuming Well #4 does go dry and Well #7 is not completed, Well #6 and Well #8 would operate on a rotational basis each week thereby allowing maintenance to be completed when needed rather than waiting for favorable weather conditions and water system demands to decrease.
+Assuming Well #4 does go dry and Well #7 is not completed, Well #6 would remain the lead operating well and Well #8 would be in lag position and allow maintenance to be completed on Well #6 when needed rather than waiting for favorable weather conditions and water system demands to decrease.
 Currently Well #6 produces 1,150 gallons-per-minute (gpm); Well #8 is anticipated to produce 1,300 gpm.
 Due to the close proximity of Well #6 and Well #8, it is estimated that a 10% - 15% reduction in well production will be realized if both wells are online at the same time due to interference and competing “cones of depression”.
 Another factor limiting both wells from operating at the same time is the restricted size of water mains on Crestview and Valley Vista being 10” in size and rated to only 1,250 gpm, or 5 feet per second.

 Terms of the Contract: